MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/12-summary-resources.md

 ## Resources

-To learn more about some of the topics we've examined in this module, check out the following links to documentation.
+To learn more about some of the idea we've examined in this module, check out the following links to documentation.

  -  [Enable combined security information registration in Azure Active Directory](/azure/active-directory/authentication/howto-registration-mfa-sspr-combined)
  -  [Create a resilient access control management strategy in Azure AD](/azure/active-directory/authentication/concept-resilient-controls)